othis001/solutions/README.md

 This is a program that takes as input a string and determines its self-similarity or the total number of places in all the beginnings of its substrings that match the whole string.

+## subseqFlip.cpp

+This is a program that takes a binary string as input and then flips all the bits in a substring to obtain a new binary string with the highest number of 1s.

 ## stringPerm.cpp